The Pros and Cons of Cultivating Soil

 To answer this question, I looked into the effects of cultivation on soil nutrition, earthworms, beneficial fungi that live in the soil, and management of the soil's weed seed bank.

 Shall we begin with some basic soil biology?
 The aeration caused by cultivation causes nitrogen to be released, especially in fertile, organically-enriched soil.
 This is fine when you're starting a new crop, but it makes less sense when winter is around the bend.
-For this reason, there are big differences between cultivating soil in spring, when planting gets under way, and digging about in the fall.
-In fact, nutrient losses from fall tillage and subsequent winter erosion make so little sense that Purdue University researchers have used the phrase "recreational tillage" for fall cultivation that makes soil look well groomed, but negatively affects its overall quality for growing plants.
+For this reason, there are big differences between cultivating soil in spring, when planting gets under way, and digging about in the autumn.
+In fact, nutrient losses from fall tillage and subsequent winter erosion make so little sense that Purdue University researchers have used the phrase "recreational tillage" for autumn cultivation that makes soil look well groomed, but negatively affects its overall quality for growing plants.

 In any season, earthworms can be the innocent casualties of unnecessary soil cultivation.
 Underground networks of earthworm burrows comprise a natural drainage system beneath many gardens, which is partially destroyed each time you cultivate.
 When the entire garden is dug and turned at once, earthworms may be forced to leave the garden in search of better habitat.